dret/webconcepts/concepts/http-header/HTTPS.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/HTTPS"
 title:         "HTTP Header Field: HTTPS"
+concept-name:  HTTP Header Field
+concept-value: HTTPS
 description: "The HTTPS HTTP request header field sends a signal to the server expressing the client’s preference for an encrypted and authenticated response, and that it can successfully handle the upgrade-insecure-requests directive in order to make that preference as seamless as possible to provide."
 ---